Zaid-Mirza/AttachmentManager/README.md

 </div>
 <br/>

-You can use this light weight library to implement attachment feature (taking picture using camera, picking up file/image from gallery or file system).
+You can use this light weight library to implement attachment feature (taking picture using camera, picking up file/image from gallery or file system or google drive).
 The library helps you to simplify all the process related to picking files without worrying about system permissions
 ### Language Support